chrisgrieser/nvim-rip-substitute/README.md

 		prevSubst = "<Up>",
 		nextSubst = "<Down>",
 	},
+	incrementalPreview = {
+		replacementDisplay = "sideBySide", -- "sideBySide"|"overlay"
+	},
 	regexOptions = {
-		-- pcre2 enables lookarounds and backreferences, but performs slower. pcre2 = true,
+		-- pcre2 enables lookarounds and backreferences, but performs slower pcre2 = true,
-		-- disable this, if you used named capture groups in your regex -- (see README for more information.)
-		autoBraceSimpleCaptureGroups = true,
+		-- disable if you use named capture groups (see README for details) autoBraceSimpleCaptureGroups = true,
 	},
 	prefill = {